 Uber Eats API: Uber Eats API simplifies the management of orders, restaurants, and menus.
 This API makes it easy to manage multiple orders and customers.

 Google Places API: Google Places API provides solutions to queries related to locations and addresses.
-The results are accurate even if the location search terms have a spelling mistake.
+The results are accurate even if the location search terms have spelling mistakes.
 Check out the Google Place API pricing and determine which plan meets your requirements.

 MapBox API: MapBox API can help with custom maps, navigation, and search.
 The API is free for up to 25,000 mobile users and 50,000 web loads.
 MapBox API charges are applicable after that limit is crossed and based on usage.

-Distance Matrix API: The Distance Matrix API helps determine accurate time and distance between the origin point of location and destination.
+Distance Matrix API: The Distance Matrix API helps determine the accurate time and distance between the origin point of the location and the destination.
 You can check the Distance Matrix API pricing for your requirements.

-Onesignal Push API: The OneSignal Push API helps add push notifications functionality to your app.
+Onesignal Push API: The OneSignal Push API helps add push notification functionality to your app.
 The API costs 99 USD per month.